 A high priority should be given to protecting our inshore fishing grounds by extending marine reserves and areas where trawling is banned to protect species such as flat fish, sea bream and shell fish, which live and spawn on the seabed.
 The recovery of a diverse seabed ecology in areas of the North and Irish Seas, which have been denuded by generations of trawling, should be promoted by encouraging operators to leave the foundation structures of redundant oil and gas rigs and wind turbines in place after operations have ceased, a strategy which can be shown to help maintain fish stocks.

 At the same time, the UK should step up efforts to protect the open ocean from the devastation it faces from pollution, industrial fishing and mining.
 Britain is uniquely placed in this regard because of its responsibility for fourteen overseas island and sovereign territories, several of which are surrounded by Exclusive Coastal Economic Zones of the greatest importance for biodiversity and the survival of endangered species.

 An important step was taken in 2015, when the UK declared the ocean around the Pitcairn Islands in the South Pacific to be a protected zone.
 This was followed up in the following year with the granting of similar protection to much of the ocean around Ascension Island in the South Atlantic, creating a total protected area around the two territories equivalent to twice the size of Spain.
-The Party believes that steps should now be taken to reinforce and extend the scope of protection given to fish and other wildlife in the economic zones around the UK’s other Overseas Territories.
+Steps should now be taken to reinforce and extend the scope of protection given to fish and other wildlife in the economic zones around the UK’s other Overseas Territories.